 Beef and Chicken Bone Broth

-This beef and chicken bone broth is incredibly nourishing to the body.
-Bone broth helps to boost our immunity, reduce inflammation, and helps ease aching joints.
-It’s rich in calcium and magnesium, helps to promote better sleep, is a powerful gut repair, and helps to heal leaky gut.
+This beef and chicken bone broth is incredibly nourishing.
+Bone broth helps to boost your immune systems, reduces inflammation, improves your skin and its elasticity, promotes tissue repair, boosts brain health and helps ease aching joints.
+It’s rich in collagen, glycine, gelatin, chondroitin, calcium and magnesium.
+Bone broth helps to promote better sleep, is a powerful gut repair food, and helps to heal leaky gut by improving intestinal permeability.

 When I started researching bone broth, I thought to myself… THIS is what our Grandmothers and Great Grandmothers meant about the healing affects of Chicken Soup!
-Bone broth is full of nutrients that nourishes our whole system.
+Bone broth is full of nutrients that nourishes so many aspects of the body, including our hearts and souls!

 This recipe comes from my butcher Kevin, at my local coop.
-My husband I love all the butchers at our coop, first of all they are all a wealth of information, and secondly, they are kind, and really enjoyable to chat with.
+The butchers at my local coop are awesome!
+First of all they are all a wealth of information on our local farms, suppliers, and cuts of meat.
+Additionally, they are really fun to talk recipes with too.

 When my coop first went to the full service meat counter, I thought omg, I actually have to talk to people?
 Crap.
-The introvert in me was not down with that (ha,ha), and yet, I got over myself and have truly enjoyed learning from these fine gentlemen.
+The introvert in me was not down with that (ha,ha), and yet, I got over myself and have truly enjoyed learning from the fine gentlemen that work at my coop.
+I also like shopping there, because I know the coop has done their due diligence in researching the best ingredients with their offerings.
+It’s so much easier to shop there when you have food sensitivities, and when you want to avoid low quality, high sugar, and foods made with chemicals.
+So, if you have a local health food store, I highly recommend checking it out.

-As you read through this recipe you are likely going to think “What the ____?”
+Let’s get to the recipe.
+As you read through this you are likely going to think “What the ____?”
 Chicken feet?
 Yeah I know, the chicken feet were totally out of my comfort zone too, but I really wanted to dive into the healing benefits of bone broth, as I needed it for gut healing.
-So I decided to put my heebie jeebie feelings aside to meld into that healing.
-The beauty of the chicken feet (if you can get past the visual), is that because there are a multitude of joints, it increases the production of collagen in the broth exponentially.
+So I decided to put my heebie jeebie feelings aside to fully meld into that healing.
+The beauty of the chicken feet (if you can get past the visual), is that because they have a multitude of joints, it increases the production of collagen in the broth exponentially.
+Which increases the gel factor.
+This is what you want to max out the healing benefits to the gut, joints and skin.

 - 1 package of Chicken Feet (in the freezer section of my co-op)